Guantanamo war crimes tribunal in 'hot mess' over computer problems

 Some of the problems were disclosed earlier in the year.
 By April they had grown so severe that the chief defense counsel, Air Force Colonel Karen Mayberry, ordered defense lawyers to stop using their Pentagon computers for any confidential casework.

-That means that to share draft documents with legal team members in other cities, they load them onto external drives, go to Starbucks and file them via Wi-Fi using their personal computers and personal email accounts, Wright said.
+That means that in order to share draft documents with legal team members in other cities, they regularly go to Starbucks and file them via Wi-Fi using their personal computers and personal email accounts, Wright said.

 He said the chief of staff for the Pentagon official overseeing the tribunals issued her diagnosis in a conference call on Thursday, declaring: “This is a hot mess.”